Mighty-Javgonza/cub_syntaxis/README.txt

-The 42 cub3D project includes a propietary file type.
+The 42 cub3D project includes a new file type.
 The "*.cub".

 This plugin contains the necessary functionalities to tell vim how to process the syntax of "*.cub" files.